Brauer pairs for splendid Rickard equivalences: Abstract

 \section{Abstract}

 We define the notion of a Brauer pair of a chain complex, extending the notion of a Brauer pair of a $p$-permutation module introduced by Boltje and Perepelitsky.
-In fact, the Brauer pairs of a splendid Rickard complex $C$ coincide with the set of Brauer pairs of the corresponding $p$-permutation equivalence $\Lambda(C)$ induced by $C$.
-As a result, we derive structural results for splendid Rickard complexes which are analogous to known structural properties for $p$-permutation equivalences.
+In fact, the Brauer pairs of a splendid Rickard equivalence $C$ coincide with the set of Brauer pairs of the corresponding $p$-permutation equivalence $\Lambda(C)$ induced by $C$.
+As a result, we derive structural results for splendid Rickard equivalences that correspond to known structural properties for $p$-permutation equivalences.
 In particular, we show splendid Rickard equivalences induce local splendid Rickard equivalences between normalizer block algebras as well as centralizer block algebras.